steindevices/ESP32-LyraT-DSP/README.md

 ## How do I configure my outputs settings?

 In the **dsp_config.h** file, you specify the name of each output channel, amount of delay, gain, and mixing of the inputs.
-For example, in a dual subwoofer environment you might mix the two input channels and add filters to boost specific frequencies.
-If you are bullding a sub-satellite arrangement, you would typically specify a crossover with matching low and high pass filters for the sub and satellite speakers.
-To adjust for room behaviour, you might import filters from an external program like REW where the appropriate freqeuencies and Q's have been calculated.
-To add effects speakers to a room, you might specify a delay with a high pass filter for two surround speakers.
+This allows for quite a bit of control.

+For example:

+- In a dual subwoofer environment, you can mix the two input channels and add filters to boost specific frequencies for each.
+- If you are building a a two-way speaker and intending to use the DSP as an active crossover, you can feed one input into both channels and specify matching low and high pass filters.
+- To fix lows and highs in a room, you can import the filters from an external room analyzing program like REW, and then specify these filters in the DSP to compensate for each speaker channel.
+- To add ambient effects speakers to a room, you can specify 1 to 250 ms of delay and add a high pass filter for a pair of surround speakers.

 Example configuration files for each of these situations is provided in the [Examples](Examples) directory.

 ## What is the maximum number of filters I can define?